CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 9. Resource DN format (resource ID) is documented.
 10. Both minimal and full examples are provided, featuring up to two parent resources when applicable.
 11. Examples for importing resources using both CLI commands and HCL configuration blocks are provided.
+12. Migrated resources contain a note that specifies it has been migrated at the top of the resource documentation.